Azure/PyRIT/doc/code/memory/4_manually_working_with_memory.md

 This is especially nice with scoring.
 There are countless ways to do this, but this shows one example;

 1. Do a query with the data you want.
-This is an example where we're only quering scores in the "float_type" scores in the category of "misinformation"
+This is an example where we're only querying scores in the "float_type" scores in the category of "misinformation"

 ![scoring_1.png](../../../assets/scoring_1.png)